torvalds/linux/Documentation/devicetree/usage-model.rst

 ARM Primecells are a certain kind of device attached to the ARM AMBA bus which include some support for hardware detection and power management.
-In Linux, struct amba_device and the amba_bus_type is used to represent Primecell devices.
-However, the fiddly bit is that not all devices on an AMBA bus are Primecells, and for Linux it is typical for both amba_device and platform_device instances to be siblings of the same bus segment.
+In GNU/Linux, struct amba_device and the amba_bus_type is used to represent Primecell devices.
+However, the fiddly bit is that not all devices on an AMBA bus are Primecells, and for GNU/Linux it is typical for both amba_device and platform_device instances to be siblings of the same bus segment.